Sophia (given name)

+History

 The given name is first recorded in the beginning of the 4th century.

+Popularity

-It is a common female name in the Eastern Orthodox countries.
+Sophia is a common female name in the Eastern Orthodox countries.
 It became very popular in the West beginning in the later 1990s and became one of the most popularly given girls' names in the Western world in the first decades of the 21st century.

-Popularity

 Sophia was known as the personification of wisdom by early Christians and Saint Sophia is also an early Christian martyr.
 Both associations contributed to the usage of the name.
 The name was comparatively common in continental Europe in the medieval and early modern period.

 It was popularized in Britain by the German House of Hanover in the 18th century.

 It was repeatedly popularised among the wider population, by the name of a character in the novel Tom Jones (1794) by Henry Fielding, in The Vicar of Wakefield (1766) by Oliver Goldsmith, and in the 1960s by Italian actress Sophia Loren (b.
 1934).

-Sophia was comparatively popular in the United States in the late 19th and early 20th century; its use declined in the 1920s to 1950s; it became again moderately popular during the 1960s to 1980s.
+Sophia was comparatively popular in the United States in the late 19th and early 20th century; its use declined in the 1920s to 1950s; it became again moderately popular during the 1960s and increased in use.

 During the 1990s to the 2010s, the popularity of the name rose dramatically in many countries throughout the western world.
 Suggested influences for this trend include Sofía Vergara and Sofia Coppola (popular from the late 1990s) and Sofia Hellqvist (popular from the 2000s).